-The model fits the data quite well.
-My simulations show that the posterior predictions of the estimated model are able to replicate the homophily levels and aggregate clustering of the network.
-As a comparison, standard exponential-family random graph models may not be able to match these network statistics, as they are often degenerate: that is, they put a very high probability mass on a few graphs, that are often close to the complete graph or the empty network.17 The structural model developed here avoids degeneracy because of the weak dependence among links.18
+the network.
+As a comparison, standard exponential-family random graph models may not be able to match these network statistics, as they are often degenerate: that is, they put a very high probability mass on a few graphs, that are often close to the complete graph or the empty network.18 The structural model developed here avoids degeneracy because of the weak dependence among links.19

 This paper contributes to the literature on empirical network formation models by developing a structural model that is able to generate homophily and clustering as an equilibrium outcome in sparse networks.
-The models studied in Mele (2017) and Mele and Zhu (2017) are special cases of the model presented here, where there is only one community.19 My model generates a hierarchical exponential random graph in equilibrium (Schweinberger and Handcock (2015)): this family of models imposes a community structure on the standard discrete exponential family random graphs (ERGMs), generating a network with weak dependence among links, whose likelihood can be factorized in between- and within-community components.
-I provide a game-theoretical counterpart of Schweinberger and Handcock (2015)'s statistical work, by leveraging the strategic approach developed in the economics literature on networks.20 In fact, my structural model mantains the flexible specification of the exponential family random graphs, while incorporating the strategic and equilibrium microfoundations introduced in Mele (2017), and adding conditions that guarantee sparsity and weak dependence among links.
-I show that the equilibrium characterization using the theory
+The models studied in Mele (2017) and Mele and Zhu (2017) are special cases of the model presented here, where there is only one community.20 My model generates a hierarchical exponential random graph in equilibrium (Schweinberger and Handcock (2015)): this family of models imposes a community structure on the standard discrete exponential family random graphs (ERGMs), generating a network with weak dependence among links, whose likelihood can be factorized in between- and within-community components.
+I provide a game-theoretical counterpart of Schweinberger and Handcock (2015)'s statistical work, by leveraging the strategic approach developed in the economics literature on networks.21 In fact, my structural model mantains the flexible specification of the exponential family random graphs, while incorporating the strategic and equilibrium microfoundations introduced in Mele (2017), including conditions that guarantee sparsity and weak dependence among links.
+I show that the equilibrium characterization using the theory of potential games and the long-run stationary behavior of the model shown in Mele (2017) are preserved under the additional assumptions required for sparsity and limited dependence.